NGSAnalysisOnBeocatClass/weekly_problems/week3_problems.md

 }
 ```

-Process this data file to print out the following data:
+##Process this data file to print out the following data:

 Average gene size

 Average Exon (aka CDS) size

 Average three_prime_UTR size

 Average five_prime_UTR size

+##Upload your Perl script to KSOL with the output at the bottom commented out